What is uninsured and underinsured motorist coverage?

 - It protects against hit-and-run accidents

 For example, you are financing a 2020 Toyota 4Runner — MSRP starting at $36,120.
-On your way home from work, you’re hit by an uninsured driver which totals your vehicle.
-Without uninsured property damage coverage, the only way you can repay your loan and get a new vehicle would be to file a collision claim.*
+On your way home from work, you’re hit by an uninsured driver, totaling your vehicle.
+Without uninsured property damage coverage, the only way to repay your loan and get a new vehicle would be to file a collision claim.*